Obstructing colon cancer with gas in cecal wall

 0 images remaining

 Irregular thickening of the wall of the colon is seen at the splenic flexure with adjacent nodular soft tissue.
 The colon distal to this is collapsed but proximally is markedly distended.
-In particular, the caecum is very distended.
+In particular, the cecum is very distended.
 A small volume of free fluid is seen.
-There are bubbles of gas in the caecal wall.
+There are bubbles of gas in the cecal wall.
 No suspicious liver lesions.

-The splenic flexure lesion is causing large bowel obstruction, and the gas in the caecal wall is worrying as it implies that the caecum is becoming ischaemic due to the obstruction.
-An extended right hemicolectomy confirmed an adenocarcinoma of the splenic flexure and caecal ischaemia, but no perforation.
+The splenic flexure lesion is causing large bowel obstruction, and the gas in the cecal wall is worrying as it implies that the cecum is becoming ischemic due to the obstruction.
+An extended right hemicolectomy confirmed an adenocarcinoma of the splenic flexure and cecal ischemia, but no perforation.